Sweetyamnesia/BrainBoostVR/portfolio-project/Stage_1_Report.md

 | VR performance issues / lag on Quest 2 | Profile the scene, optimize assets, limit the number of objects displayed simultaneously. |
 | Accessibility / comfort for elderly users | Use high contrast, clear texts, intuitive controls, and test with users if possible. |

+---

+### 📌 Core Features (MVP)
+The MVP is centered around **essential exercises** that demonstrate the potential of VR for cognitive training while remaining feasible for a solo project.
+Each feature has been evaluated in terms of feasibility, impact, alignment with the technical stack, and scalability:

 | Feature / Exercise | Feasibility | Potential Impact | Technical Alignment | Scalability | Justification / Notes |
 |-------------------|------------|----------------|------------------|------------|--------------------|